-- A remittance from the facility showing Medicaid payment for a full calendar month for that individual during a month after June of the previous calendar year. - A copy of a state document that confirms Medicaid payment on behalf of the individual to the facility for a full calendar month after June of the previous calendar year; - A screen print from the State's Medicaid systems showing that individual's institutional status based on at least a full calendar month stay for Medicaid payment purposes during a month after June of the previous calendar year.

-Effective as of a date specified by the Secretary, but no earlier than January 1, 2012, a copy of:

-- A State-issued Notice of Action, Notice of Determination, or Notice of Enrollment that includes the beneficiary's name and HCBS eligibility date during a month after June of the previous calendar year. - A State-approved HCBS Service Plan that includes the beneficiary's name and effective date beginning during a month after June of the previous calendar year. - A State-issued prior authorization approval letter for HCBS that includes the beneficiary's name and effective date beginning during a month after June of the previous calendar year. - Other documentation provided by the State showing HCBS eligibility status during a month after June of the previous calendar year; or, - A state-issued document, such as a remittance advice, confirming payment for HCBS, including the beneficiary's name and the dates of HCBS of the previous calendar year.

-When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+- A copy of a state document that confirms Medicaid payment on behalf of the individual to the facility for a full calendar month after June of the previous calendar year; - A screen print from the State's Medicaid systems showing that individual's institutional status based on at least a full calendar month stay for Medicaid payment purposes during a month after June of the previous calendar year. - Effective as of a date specified by the Secretary, but no earlier than January 1, 2012, a copy of: - A State-issued Notice of Action, Notice of Determination, or Notice of Enrollment that includes the beneficiary's name and HCBS eligibility date during a month after June of the previous calendar year. - A State-approved HCBS Service Plan that includes the beneficiary's name and effective date beginning during a month after June of the previous calendar year. - A State-issued prior authorization approval letter for HCBS that includes the beneficiary's name and effective date beginning during a month after June of the previous calendar year. - Other documentation provided by the State showing HCBS eligibility status during a month after June of the previous calendar year; or, - A state-issued document, such as a remittance advice, confirming payment for HCBS, including the beneficiary's name and the dates of HCBSs of the previous calendar year. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment, or we will offset future copayments.
+Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
-Please contact Member Services if you have questions.
+Please contact Member Services if you have questions.]

-What if you have coverage from a State Pharmaceutical Assistance Program (SPAP)?
+What if you have Extra Help and coverage from a State Pharmaceutical Assistance Program (SPAP)?

 Many states and the U.S. Virgin Islands offer help paying for prescriptions, drug plan premiums and/or other drug costs.
-If you are enrolled in a State Pharmaceutical Assistance Program (SPAP), or any other program that provides coverage for Part D drugs (other than "Extra Help"), you still get the 70% discount on covered brand name drugs.
-Also, the plan pays 5% of the costs of brand drugs in the coverage gap.
-The 70% discount and the 5% paid by the plan are both applied to the price of the drug before any SPAP or other coverage.
+If you are enrolled in a State Pharmaceutical Assistance Program (SPAP), Medicare's Extra Help pays first.

-What if you have coverage from an AIDS Drug Assistance Program (ADAP)?
+What if you have Extra Help and coverage from an AIDS Drug Assistance Program (ADAP)?

 What is the AIDS Drug Assistance Program (ADAP)?

 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Texas HIV State Pharmacy Assistance Program Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
-If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call Texas HIV State Pharmacy Assistance Program.
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Texas HIV Medication Program (THMP).

+Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
+If you change plans please notify your local ADAP enrollment worker so you can continue to receive assistance.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 1-800-255-1090.